-Jacob’s journalism has appeared in such media as The New Yorker, Foreign Policy magazine, the Associated Press, Newsweek, GlobalPost, The American Interest, Guernica Magazine, the Christian Science Monitor, OZY.com, the Center for Public Integrity, the Pulitzer Center on Crisis Reporting, WLRN South Florida, the Florida Center for Investigative Reporting and the Nation Institute, and JazzTimes Magazine.
+Jacob’s journalism has appeared in such media as The New Yorker, Foreign Policy, the Associated Press, Newsweek, GroundTruth, OZY, The American Interest, Guernica Magazine, the Christian Science Monitor, the Center for Public Integrity, and JazzTimes Magazine.
+Several of his investigations have been supported by the Pulitzer Center on Crisis Reporting.

 View his Photography Portfolio